compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ---

-**This part of the tutorial is limmited to a single case**, you should latter check the following matherials if you plann to perform any of these analyses:
+* **This part of the tutorial is limmited to a single case**, you should latter check the following matherials if you plann to perform any of these analyses:

-(i)The [**vignette**](https://cran.r-project.org/web/packages/abc/vignettes/abcvignette.pdf) of the *abc* is very informative and covers the entire package.
+* (i)The [**vignette**](https://cran.r-project.org/web/packages/abc/vignettes/abcvignette.pdf) of the *abc* is very informative and covers the entire package.

-(ii)*caret* is a very extensive package for machine-learning, there are hundreads of algorithms avalable with extensive [**online documentation**](http://topepo.github.io/caret/index.html).
+* (ii)*caret* is a very extensive package for machine-learning, there are hundreads of algorithms avalable with extensive [**online documentation**](http://topepo.github.io/caret/index.html).

 ---

 *abc* is already a dependency of *PipeMaster* but we need to load *caret*.
 To run *caret* in parallel we need to load a r-package that manages nodes to run loops in parallel using MPI.
 There are several r-packages for this, we are goig to use *doMC*.

 ```
   %%R
   library(caret) # caret: used to perform the superevised machine-learning (SML)

-   library(doMC, quiet=T) # doMC: necessary to run the SML in parallel
+  library(doMC) # doMC: necessary to run the SML in parallel
 ```

-4.1) Load the example data available in *PipeMaster*.
+Load the example data available in *PipeMaster*.
 This example data is based on [Gehara et al. *in review*](PipeMaster.pdf) which is the paper that describes the package. [**Here**](https://docs.google.com/spreadsheets/d/1FZonOF27VgGKiAgWQS56zZ4G5bbtz5t_-302LJQFlQA/edit?usp=sharing) you can access a spreed sheet with all model parameters and priors.

 ```
   %%R